neoforged/Documentation/docs/rendering/screens.md

 With all of the above knowledge, a basic screen can be constructed.
 To make it easier to understand, the components of a screen will be mentioned in the order they are typically encountered.

 First, all screens take in a `Component` which represents the title of the screen.
 This component is typically drawn to the screen by one of its subtypes.
 It is only used in the base screen for the narration message.
-The screen can also take in the `Minecraft` instance and the `Font` to use when rendering text.
-If not specified in the super, then the default instance and font are used.
+The screen can also take in the `Minecraft` instance and the `Font` to use when rendering text; if not specified, the default instance and font are used.

 ```java
 // In some Screen subclass